Bonfire/JClicker/README.md

 ## Planned Features
   - Implement a global hotkey (window doesn't have to be focused)
   - Detect and allow the setting of different mouse buttons (mouse-4, mouse-5, etc.)
-  - Update specific settings that may break the application (window re-sizing, negative values, etc.)